icgranger9/ianCoin/README.md

 Starts with node1, with Id 01.
 All other nodes will connect to this on start to get the blockchain

 #### Known Bugs ####
-* Doesn't stop working on current block if new cannonical bolck is received
+* Doesn't stop working on current block if new canonical block is received
-* When it creates a new transaction, it does not add the transaction to it's own pool